Feature Film Awards

 Judged by the Michael Powell Award Competition Jury, this award is intended to celebrate and promote the great tradition of the art of film performance in the UK.

-The Award for Best Film in the International Competition
+The Award for Best International Feature Film: Cash Prize £10,000

 The Student Critics Jury programme, inaugurated at EIFF 2012, affirms EIFF’s support for the future of film criticism by giving the next generation of film critics an opportunity to gain practical experience in their craft under the guidance of established professional critics.
 Members of the jury are selected from applications received from higher-education and further-education institutions in Scotland.
 In addition to giving an award, the jury members will write short essays about the films and the festival.
 Selected pieces will be published on the EIFF web site.